matthewkling/ag-adapt/README.md

-# County-level data on agricultural adaptation to climate change
+# AgAdapt: county-level data on agricultural adaptation to climate change

+The AgAdapt database brings together US county-level agricultural, economic, cultural, and biophysical variables from a variety of public sources, to support research on the adaptation of agricultural systems to climate change.
+The database is periodically updated as new data are released.
+This repository contains the combined dataset, as well as the code use to generate it by merging data from the original sources.

 The [compiled data](/data/output) are stored as four CSV files with different tabular formats:
 - A [metadata file](/data/output/variables.csv) documenting the names, units, and descriptions for the variables covered in the other files.